 My homepage is here

-meanings of selected aspects of life have been made, expressed and changed
+meanings of selected aspects of life been made, expressed and changed

 to contemporary life and debates: